liferay/liferay-docs/develop/tutorials/articles/05-mobile/01-beginning-android-portal-development/06-using-login-screenlet-for-authentication.markdown

 with the user's screen name.
 You can alternatively set this to `email` or `userId`.
 This Learning Path uses `screen_name` only because it's much faster to type a screen name than a full email address in the emulator.
-Also, this value must match the authentication setting in the @product@ instance.
-By default,
-@product@ instances use email address for authentication.
-For this Learning Path, you need to set your @product@ instance to authenticate by screen name instead.
+Also, this value must match the authentication setting in the Liferay Portal instance.
+By default, Liferay Portal instances use email address for authentication.
+For this Learning Path, you need to set your Liferay Portal instance to authenticate by screen name instead.
 [Click here](/develop/reference/-/knowledge_base/7-0/loginscreenlet-for-android#basic-authentication)
-for instructions on changing your @product@ instance's authentication setting.
+for instructions on changing your Liferay Portal instance's authentication setting.

 The second `app` attribute in Login Screenlet's XML is `app:layoutId`.
 This attribute sets the *View* to display the Screenlet with.
 Views in Liferay